 HubSpot Knowledge-Base:→ Edit your theme settings

 The colors you define here apply to all elements included in your theme templates and websites.
-We recommend you to start by defining your brand colors first.
+We recommend you start by defining your brand colors first.

 Especially for the color settings we highly recommend using the ‘View on:’ option at the top center to switch and browse to the POWER templates or sites you already created with the POWER theme and to see how the color changes take effect.